Further portfolio diversification

 - £37.35MWh for the offshore wind.

-It should be noted that these are 2012 prices, equivalent to £55.64MWh, £60.25MWh and £48.93MWh in today’s prices, respectively.
+These are 2012 prices, equivalent to £55.64MWh, £60.25MWh and £48.93MWh in today’s prices, respectively.
 Successful bidders receive the guaranteed price, adjusted for inflation based on CPI, for 15 years from the date that production commences.
 Income from power sales below these prices is topped up to the guaranteed level by the government-owned Low Carbon Contracts Company (LCCC), and income from power sales above this level is handed over to the LCCC.
-Assuming everything is built, at current prices, the LCCC’s income would be considerable.
-It strikes us that the effect is similar to the EU’s proposed windfall tax, except at much lower prices.

 Discount rates – a potential negative